okta/okta.github.io/_source/_posts/2019-05-07-basic-crud-angular-8-and-spring-boot-2dot2.md

 * Configure routing with an `/implicit/callback` route
 * Add an `HttpInterceptor` that adds an `Authorization` header with an access token to `localhost` requests

-// tell user what they need to revert or copy/paste back into routes
+// tell user what they need to revert or copy/paste back into routes or fix schematics

+// todo: everything past here needs updating for Angular

 Modify `client/src/app/app.component.html` to have login and logout buttons.